augustofasano/Probit-PFMVB/AlzheimerTutorial.md

 We start our analysis by implementing our proposed **partially-factorized mean-field variational** approximation.
 Consistent with this goal, we consider the function `getParamsPFM` which provides the optimal *q*<sup>\*</sup><sub>PFM</sub>(**β**, **z**) = *p*(**β** ∣ **z**)*q*<sup>\*</sup><sub>PFM</sub>(**z**) via the **CAVI** in **Algorithm 2**.

-The function also outputs the posterior means and marginal variances of **β**.
+The function also outputs the  **approximate posterior means and variances** of the coefficients in **β**.
 Moreover, we also compute the **approximate predictive probabilities** for the 33 observations in the test set via Monte-Carlo integration as discussed in Section 2.2 of the article.

-For comparison, we keep track of the **running time** of the algorithm to converge to the optimal solution and the time to compute the marginal moments along with the predictive probabilities.
+For comparison, we keep track of the **running time** of the algorithm to converge to the optimal solution and to compute the first two marginal moments along with the predictive probabilities.

 ``` r
 tolerance = 1e-3 # tolerance to establish ELBO convergence